Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

-In the experiments,\footnote{Code and data available through \url{https://github.com/A2Zadeh/Variational-Autodecoder}} both models are trained on identical data and maximize the same lower bound $\mathcal{V}(\cdot)$ as depicted in the previous paragraph.
-The only difference between the two models is therefore parameterization of the approximate posterior distribution: for VAD it is the parameters of the distributions and for VAE it is the weights of the neural networks.
-A validation set is used to choose the best performing hyperparameter\footnote{Both models undergo substantial hyperparameter search as described in Appendix \ref{app:imp} (with exact values).
-Hyperparameters include (but not limited to) the number of layers in the decoder (and encoder for VAE), the number of neuron in each layer, and the latent space dimensions.} setup exactly based on the lower bound $\mathcal{V}(\cdot)$.
+In the experiments,\footnote{Code and data available through \url{https://github.com/A2Zadeh/Variational-Autodecoder}} VAD, VAE and GAIN are trained on identical data.
+VAE closely follows the Arbitrary Conditioning method~\cite{ivanov2018variational}; a state-of-the-art VAE training process specifically designed for imputation.
+VAD and VAE maximize the same lower bound $\mathcal{V}(\cdot)$.
+The only difference between the two models is therefore parameterization of the approximate posterior distribution: for VAD it is the parameters of the distributions and for VAE it is the weights of the neural encoder.
+A validation set is used to choose the best performing hyperparameter\footnote{Both models undergo substantial hyperparameter search as described in Appendix \ref{app:imp} (with exact values).} setup exactly based on the lower bound $\mathcal{V}(\cdot)$.
 Subsequently, the best trained model is used on test data.
 The ground truth is never used during training, validation or testing (unless required by the experiment, described later in this section).
 Only for evaluation purposes, after the inference is done on test set, the ground truth is simply \textit{revealed}.
 To report a measure that is easy to compare, we report the MSE\footnote{MSE is calculated per each dimension, therefore it is independent of the missing rate.} (Mean Squared Error) between the decoded mean of the approximate posterior in the following categories: 1) Incomplete: we report the MSE between the incomplete data (available dimensions) and the output of the decoder.
 Since the incomplete data is the basis of the likelihood in Equation \ref{eq:invdecoderp}, we expect models to show low MSE for the incomplete data.
 2) Missing: once the inference is done over the incomplete data, missing values are revealed to evaluate the imputation performance of both models.
 3) Full: after revealing missing values, we can simply calculate the performance over the full ground-truth data.

 Specifically, the following two scenarios are studied in the form of experiments in this paper: